Skip to main content

 Your home is likely the largest purchase you’ll ever make and it’s an investment worth protecting.
 Home insurance is generally a requirement when you get a mortgage, so before you move, it’s important to connect with an insurance provider to ensure you have sufficient financial protection against unforeseen loss or damage to your home and personal belongings.
 Home insurance also provides liability protection, which protects you and members of your household against claims that could result from someone injuring themselves on your property.

-Mortgage Life and Disability Insurance is another form of financial protection that can help cover your mortgage payments should the unexpected happen.
-Offering coverage for illness or injury, as well as life coverage, MCAP Mortgage Life and Disability Insurance can protect you, your home and your family in the case of a life-altering event.
+Home Mortgage Protection: Mortgage Life & Disability Insurance is another form of financial protection that can help cover your mortgage payments should the unexpected happen.
+Offering coverage for illness or injury, as well as life coverage, Home Mortgage Protection: Mortgage Life & Disability Insurance can protect you, your home and your family in the case of a life-altering event.

 10. Get to know the neighbourhood